dispossible/svg-smoother/README.md

 ## Support

-Versions of Node >= 14 are tested to work, but testing is limited because of a dependency on JSDOM in my tests which is Node >= 14.
+Versions of Node >= 14 are tested to work, but testing lower versions is limited because of a testing dependency on JSDOM which has a minimum Node version of 14.
 SVG Smoother itself is likely to work on older versions than that.

 Browser support requires support of [`Object.values`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Object/values#browser_compatibility)